Lavlen/hangman/README.md

 The application was tested in both the Gitpod and Heroku terminals following test cases that can be found [here](https://github.com/Lavlen/hangman/tree/main/testing/test_cases.PNG)

 The website pep8online.com was used to check and correct the structure of the code to ensure it conformed to the best practice standard.
-[Validation result is here](https://github.com/Lavlen/hangman/tree/main/testing/pep8_validation.PNG)
+The validation results of all three files that comprises the program are [here](https://github.com/Lavlen/hangman/tree/main/testing/)

 ## Testing User Stories (UX)